leapcode/bitmask-vpn/README.md

 sudo dpkg -i ../riseup-vpn*.deb
 ```

+You can also run `make package_deb`.
+You can install the built package with `apt install -f ./deploy/*.deb`.

-# ubuntu
+# Ubuntu

-If you're using ubuntu, you can use [leapcodes ppa](https://launchpad.net/~leapcodes/+archive/ubuntu/riseup-vpn).
+If you're using Ubuntu, you can use [leapcodes ppa](https://launchpad.net/~leapcodes/+archive/ubuntu/riseup-vpn).

 ```
 sudo add-apt-repository ppa:leapcodes/riseup-vpn